Do Dogs Dream?

 Even though dogs don’t awaken and describe their dreams, scientists have managed to gather information about canine dreams and sleep patterns through clinical observations.
 Some of their findings include:

-• As a dog falls asleep, his breathing becomes deeper and more regular.
+• As a dog falls asleep, their breathing becomes deeper and more regular.

 • A dog's eyes move behind the closed lids and dart about as if the dog is looking at something.
-It is believed that during this REM sleep, dogs are visualizing dream images much like their owners do in this phase of sleep.
+It is believed that during this REM sleep, dogs visualize dream images much as their owners do in this phase of sleep.
 In fact, if you wake a person during the REM sleep phase, they frequently report that they were dreaming.

 During REM, the sleeping brain functions much like it does when awake.
 Dogs and people dream about things that occurred during their waking hours.
-Information gathered during the day is processed at night and may be relived in dreams.
-This, however, includes a safety feature, the pons.
+Information gathered during the day is processed and may be relived in dreams.
+There is a safety feature though: the pons.
 The pons is part of the brain that stops you from physically acting out your dreams.
 Even though you may feel like you ran a marathon or jumped out of an airplane, you are safely tucked in bed.
-Like his owner, a dog may relive daytime experiences and “sleep run” as he chases a cat or fetches a ball.
+Like you, a dog may relive daytime experiences and “sleep run” while chasing a cat or fetching a ball.

 How often do dogs dream?